History of Normandy: Later Middle Ages

+Exploration

+Normandy provided a number of pioneers in exploring the Atlantic.
+The 14th-century explorer Jean de Béthencourt established a kingdom in the Canary Islands in 1404.
+He received the title King of the Canary Islands from Pope Innocent VII but recognized Henry III of Castile as his overlord, who had provided him with military and financial aid during the conquest.

+Samuel de Champlain left the port of Honfleur in 1604 and founded Acadia.
+Four years later, he founded the City of Québec.
+From then onwards, Normans engaged in a policy of expansion in North America.
+They continued the exploration of the New World: René-Robert Cavelier de La Salle travelled in the area of the Great Lakes, then on the Mississippi River.
+Pierre Le Moyne d'Iberville and his brother Lemoyne de Bienville founded Louisiana, Biloxi, Mobile and New Orleans.
+Territories located between Québec and the Mississippi Delta were opened up to establish Canada and Louisiana.
+Colonists from Normandy were among the most active in New France, comprising Acadia, Canada, and Louisiana.

+Honfleur and Le Havre were two of the principal slave trade ports of France.

 Modern history

 18th and 19th centuries

 Although agriculture remained important, industries such as weaving, metallurgy, sugar refining, ceramics, and shipbuilding were introduced and developed.

 In the 1780s, the economic crisis and the crisis of the Ancien Régime struck Normandy as well as other parts of the nation, leading to the French Revolution.
 Bad harvests, technical progress and the effects of the Eden Agreement signed in 1786 affected employment and the economy of the province.
 Normans laboured under a heavy fiscal burden.

 Dauphin Louis Charles, the second son of Louis XVI, was again given the nominal title of 'Duke of Normandy' before the death of his elder brother in 1789.

-In 1790, the five departments of Normandy replaced the former province.
+In 1790, the five departments of Normandy replaced the former province and the Duchy was eventually extinguished as a legal entity in France.

 11 July 1793, the Norman Charlotte Corday assassinated Jean-Paul Marat.

 The Normans reacted little to the many political upheavals that characterised the 19th century.
 Overall, they warily accepted the changes of régime (First French Empire, Bourbon Restoration, July Monarchy, French Second Republic, Second French Empire, French Third Republic).

-There was an economic revival (mechanization of textile manufacture, first trains...) after the French Revolutionary Wars and the Napoleonic Wars (1792–1815).
+Following the French Revolutionary Wars and the Napoleonic Wars (1792–1815), there was an economic revival that included the mechanization of textile manufacturing and the introduction of the first trains.

-And new economic activity stimulated the coasts: seaside tourism.
-The 19th century marks the birth of the first beach resorts.
+Also, with seaside tourism in the 19th century came the advent of the first beach resorts.